PhumlaniDev/Demo---Mock-Exam/README.md

 * Why the question challenge you?
     * The question was tricky for because I didnt know much about garbage collection and it appeared almost all exams that I have written.
 So decided to study the *Garbage Collection* so that I can understand what is it and how it works.

 * What did you learn from the qustion?
-    * I have learned when can *Garbage Collection* be available
+    * I have learned when can *Garbage Collection* be available.

+* Which other concept are related to this question?
+    * Memory Management